 Osteria La Mossa

-A large, friendly and welcoming environment, embellished by a particular and rustic furniture, characterized by the exposed bricks on the walls of the structure.
-The Osteria “La Mossa” is composed of two small and welcoming rooms (in the Middle Ages they were the base of a tower), about 25 seats, the first room is accessed by descending a few steps from the entrance, the second one through an opening in an ancient wall of great thickness.
+A large, friendly and welcoming environment, embellished by a particular rustic furniture, characterized by the exposed bricks on the structure’s walls.
+The Osteria “La Mossa” comprises two small and welcoming rooms (in the Middle Ages, they were the base of a tower) with about 25 seats.
+The first room is accessed by descending a few steps from the entrance, the second one through an opening in an ancient wall of great thickness.
 The restaurant offers a rich menu of dishes prepared following the regional tradition.
 Meat dishes are the protagonists of the cuisine.

 All’Orto de’ Pecci